This article describes configurations you need to perform on your cluster prior to using Ansys Lumerical for distributed or concurrent computing.

 - We do not recommend using the default Administrator account on windows.

-- When using Intel MPI, register "User" credentials as shown here.
+- When using Intel MPI, register your "user" credentials as shown here.

 On Windows, use Intel MPI as the Job launching preset.
 Microsoft MPI or Local Computer are used when running only on the local machine.